 (d) prescribe the rights, powers and privileges given to a specified person or authority where an easement for a specified purpose has effect in favour of that person or authority under section 167;

+(ea) provide for and regulate reporting by local governments in relation to planning matters;

+(eb) regulate procedures in relation to the carrying out and enforcement of local planning schemes;

 (e) impose a penalty not exceeding $50 000 for offences against the regulations.

 (3) A fee imposed for an application for approval of development that has commenced or been carried out may include an amount prescribed by way of penalty.